Decoding Estrogen: What High Levels Mean For Your Health

 Estrogen, a crucial hormone associated with female reproductive health, plays a vital role in regulating the menstrual cycle, maintaining bone density and heart health, keeping reproductive organs healthy, and influencing mood and metabolism.
 This essential hormone encompasses three main types: estrone (E1), estradiol (E2), and estriol (E3).

 Estradiol (E2) is typically the most common form of estrogen tested due to its clinical relevance and crucial role in various bodily functions.
 However, estriol (E3) is tested during pregnancy, and estrone (E1) is evaluated during menopause.
-High estrogen is generally defined as levels exceeding the normal range, a range that varies significantly based on age and menstrual phase, notes Dr. Irene Woo, a reproductive endocrinologist at HRC Fertility.
-High estrogen often presents with discernible symptoms, which frequently prompt individuals to seek testing.
+High estrogen is generally defined as levels exceeding the normal range, which varies significantly based on age and menstrual phase, notes Dr. Irene Woo, a reproductive endocrinologist at HRC Fertility.
+High estrogen often presents with discernible symptoms, prompting individuals to seek hormone testing.

 While high estrogen isn't a diagnosis in itself, it usually correlates with specific medical conditions like polycystic ovary syndrome (PCOS) or lifestyle factors such as stress.
 Experts provide a comprehensive overview of high estrogen, covering its symptoms, causes, associated conditions, and guidelines on when to consider getting levels checked.